Calculate your carbon footprint

 Is the Carbon Accounting provided by supplier+s really free of charge?

-Yes, the Carbon Accounting module is free of charge.
-You are able to calculate scope 1, scope 2, and scope 3 upstream emissions based on the provided emission factors without any costs.
+Yes, the Carbon Accounting module is free of charge; you can use it to calculate scope 1, scope 2, and scope 3 upstream emissions at no cost.

-Please note that there is one (optional) paid upgrade you might want to choose: the Carbon Accounting module also allows you to invite your suppliers to join you on your decarbonization journey on the supplier+s platform.
-This function enables you to gather primary data from your own suppliers - allowing you to improve the precision of your carbon accounting and track your emission reductions continuously over time.
+For deeper insights, an optional paid upgrade allows you to invite your suppliers to join you on your decarbonization journey on the supplier+s platform.
+This feature helpss you collect primary data directly from your suppliers, improving the precision of your carbon accounting and enabling you to track your emission reductions over time.

-We are offering a time-limited trial phase to invite your own suppliers - valid for all companies that have accepted at least one invitation from a client with a paid supplier+s license.
-Please refer to the Supply Chain Mangement section for more details.
+A time-limited trial to invite your own suppliers is available to registered companies that have accepted at least one invitation from a client with a paid supplier+s license.
+See the Supply Chain Mangement section for details.

 Carbon accounting requires joining activity data (from your organization) with (usually externally provided) emission factors.
-Those emission factors either come from statistics, or are provided by answers from your suppliers.
+Those emission factors either come from industry statistics, or are provided by your suppliers.

-We use the following main sources for emission factors for the Carbon Accounting module:
+We use the following sources for emission factors for the Carbon Accounting module:

-Scope 3 emission factors are based on the proprietary database item+s developed by ctrl+s GmbH, operator of the supplier+s platform
+• Scope 3 emission factors are sourced from item+s, a proprietary database developed by ctrl+s GmbH operator of the supplier+s platform

-If you choose to invite your suppliers to join the supplier+s platform, you can receive primary supplier data that is used to refine (or calculate) the emission factors used for your organization's carbon accounting.
+• By inviting your suppliers to join the supplier+s platform, you can collect primary supplier data that is used to refine (or calculate) the emission factors used for your organization's carbon accounting.

 The combination of activity data and emission factors follows two methodologies described and accepted by the GHG Protocol: